paulhibbitts/cmpt-363/docs/221/course-welcome.md

 * [What Makes a Successful Online Learner?](https://careerwise.minnstate.edu/education/successonline.html)
 * [Tips for Taking Classes and Studying Online at Home](https://www.ualberta.ca/current-students/academic-success-centre/resources/working-online.html)

 Weekly course materials will be posted here by Monday of each week.
-After the first week, one-minute summaries are due on Wednesdays and visual journal entries are due Fridays.
+One-minute summaries are due on Thursday and visual journal entries are due by Sunday.
 Major assignments are usually due by midnight on Monday.